 In the third and fourth lines, she reassures her husband that she is happy with him.
 She challenges him to compare her with any other woman and see that she herself is happiest of all women because she is married to him.

 In the fifth and sixth lines, she proclaims to her husband that his love is worth far more to her than any amount of money could ever be worth.
 She claims that she values his love “more than whole mines of gold” and even more than “all the riches that the East doth hold”.
-This shows that she values the human feeling of love in connection and commitment with another person far more than she could ever value any amount of material wealth.
+This shows that she values the human feeling of love in connection and commitment to another person far more than she could ever value any amount of material wealth.

-In the seventh line, she reveals that even though she is happiest of women, she does not count herself fully satisfied, because the nature of her love for him is such that she feels she can never get enough.
+In the seventh line, she reveals that even though she is the happiest of women, she does not count herself fully satisfied, because the nature of her love for him is such that she feels she can never get enough.
 This is why she says.
 “My love is such that rivers cannot quench”.

 In the eighth line, she reveals her gratitude for being the recipient of her husband’s love, by claiming that she could never “recompense” his love.
 This shows that she feels so loved by her husband that she doesn’t believe she could ever make him feel as loved as he has made her feel.